greenhouse, indoor farming, agriculture

 “We start at the simple stuff.
 When we irrigate the plant, whatever the plant doesn’t absorb, we take back and put [it] into the plant next time.
 So we reclaim water every moment so nothing goes to waste,” Bradley said, explaining the company’s efforts around conservation.

 Additionally, he told, Nature Fresh Farms uses ground coconut husk as the growing medium.
-Besides having high porosity and a near-neutral pH level, husks are a renewable resource that are abundantly available in tropical countries, making it a sustainable alternative to soil and peat moss.
+Besides having high porosity and a near-neutral pH level, husks are a renewable resource that are abundantly available in tropical countries, making them a sustainable alternative to soil and peat moss.

 Efforts are also being made to make the greenhouses more energy efficient and sustainable.
 “We have a large amount of natural gas that we use to produce heat…We take the [CO2] and give it to the plants because that’s a natural stimulant, and then they give out O2 after they absorb it.
 So in every part of our process, we are doing something to keep it sustainable.”